rosariorussell/Certificates/README.md

 ![Slide 24](certificates/Complete_Python_Masterclass.jpg)
 <a href="#top">Back to top</a>

-## Financial Analysis and Algorithmic Trading
+## Python for Financial Analysis and Algorithmic Trading

 ![Slide 25](certificates/Python_for_Financial_Analysis_and_Algorithmic_Trading.jpg)
 <a href="#top">Back to top</a>